YBL123/charity-donations/README.md

 * The database is a remote database hosted by mongoDB Atlas.
 The credentials in the dotenv file.
 * There is errorhandling on the back end and front end.
 * There is a customised middleware in the back end to handle asynchronious requests.
+* There is a 'Prefill Payment Details' button for ease of testing

 Built With: